List of most expensive paintings: Background

 An exceptional case is graffiti artist David Choe, who accepted payment in shares for painting graffiti art in the headquarters of a fledgling Facebook.
 His shares were of limited value when he was given them, but by the time of Facebook's IPO they were valued at around $200 million.

 The list is incomplete with respect to sales between private parties, as these are not always reported and, even if they are, details like the purchase price may remain secret.
 For example, on June 25, 2019, the American hedge fund manager J. Tomilson Hill bought a recently rediscovered Judith and Holofernes (1607) attributed to Caravaggio, two days before it would have been auctioned in Toulouse.
 Though the Louvre Museum had turned down the opportunity to purchase it for €100 million, the painting was estimated to sell for $110 to $170 million.
 The actual purchase price was not disclosed, because of a confidentiality agreement attached to the private sale.
 Another example is a 2019 sale of The Seated Zouave by Vincent van Gogh.
-According to some sources, the painting had been sold by Argentinian art collector Nelly Arrieta de Blaquier for $300 million, but the price was not confirmed by any of the parties involved.
+According to some sources, the painting had been sold by Argentine art collector Nelly Arrieta de Blaquier for $300 million, but the price was not confirmed by any of the parties involved.